raisimTech/raisimLib/docs/sections/RaisimUnreal.rst

 Weather
 ====================
-If you see a dropdown menu on the main menu panel, that means that map supports dynamic weather.
+If you see a dropdown menu for weather on the main menu panel, that means that map supports dynamic weather.
-If it does not support dynamic weather, it will support dynamic lighting so that you can move the light sources around.
+If it does not support dynamic weather, it will support dynamic lighting so that you can move the light source around.
 Weather related computation and visualization are costly and you can use a simpler map such as "simple" if you want to save computational resources.

 Here is an example of weather changes

 .. image:: ../image/rsu_weather.gif